laminar-protocol/flow-protocol-ethereum/README.md

                                  // when supply is larger relative to amount borrowed, proportion_to_invest will be bigger amount_invested_1 = 200,000 * 85.93% = 171,859
 ```
 Rebalance formula: we need to calculate the ***adjustment*** required that is whether and how much we need to invest in or withdraw from the lending platform to maintain the minimum liquidity requirement for all funds managed in the Money Market.
-This adjustment is the difference between the minimum liquidity amount, minus the withdraw-able amount from lending platform, minus current liquidity in the protocol.
+This **adjustment** is the difference between the **minimum liquidity amount**, minus the **withdraw-able amount** from lending platform, minus **current liquidity** in the protocol.

 ```
 adjustment_1 = minimum_liquidity_level * total_fund_managed_1 - total_amount_invested_1 * withdrawable_proportion_1 - total_liquidity_1